ClayCampaigne/metamer-sounds/README.md

 # metamer_sounds
 This project is a hobby project motivated by my dream of "auralizing," or "hearing," the difference between metamers.
 Metamers are different EM (light) spectral power distributions with the same perceived color.
-Color space is 3-dimensional, but tone is essentially infinite-dimensional because of the respective structures of the sensory organs.
+Color space is 3-dimensional, but tone is essentially infinite-dimensional, because of the respective structures of the sensory organs.
 (Another notable difference is that there is not really a question of "perfect color" perception, as there is with perfect pitch, except perhaps in philosophy.)

 In any case this is a widget with sliders that independently control the wavelength and amplitude of several pure sinusoidal signals,